qutip/qutip-tutorials/tutorials-v5/miscellaneous/v5_paper-jax.md

 ## Auto-Differentiation

-We have seen in the previous example how the new JAX data-layer in QuTiP enables us to run calculations on the GPU.
+We have seen in the previous example how the new JAX data-layer in QuTiP works.
 On top of that, JAX adds the features of auto-differentiation.
 To compute derivatives, it is often numerical approximations (e.g., finite difference method) that need to be employed.
 Especially for higher order derivatives, these methods can turn into costly and inaccurate calculations.